romi/romi-robots-docs/docs/plant_imager/developer/pipeline_repeatability.md

 ## Step-by-step tutorial
-The `robustness_comparison` script has been developed to quantify randomness in the pipeline and has 2 modes, it can either test the stochasticity of one task or of the full pipeline.
+The `robustness_evaluation` script has been developed to quantify randomness in the pipeline and has 2 modes, it can either test the stochasticity of one task or of the full pipeline.
 Basically it compares outputs of a task given the same input (previous task output or acquisition output depending on the mode) on a fixed parameterizable number of replicates.

 ```
-robustness_comparison -h
+robustness_evaluation -h
-usage: robustness_comparison [-h] [-n REPLICATE_NUMBER] [-f] [-np]
+usage: robustness_evaluation [-h] [-n REPLICATE_NUMBER] [-f] [-np]
                              [-db TEST_DATABASE] [--models MODELS]
                              scan
                              {Clean,Colmap,Undistorted,Masks,Segmentation2D,Voxels,PointCloud,TriangleMesh,CurveSkeleton,TreeGraph,AnglesAndInternodes,Segmentation2d,SegmentedPointCloud,ClusteredMesh,OrganSegmentation}